issvostok/seed_migrator/README.md

   * create: Creates new data\_update and migration files as specified above.
 See {file:lib/generators/tmx\_data\_update/install/USAGE} for examples

+NOTE: If you're using this from a Rails engine with Rails 3.2 and you're using RSpec to test, invoking the generator will likely put the generated files in `spec/dummy/db` instead of `db`.
+Just something to be aware of.

 ## Testing

 Install all the gem dependencies.